davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 (A covariance is basically an _un_standardized correlation.
 That is: a covariance is a number that indicates to what extent 2 variables are _linearly_ related.
 In contrast to a (Pearson) correlation, however, a covariance depends on the scales of both variables involved as expressed by their standard deviations.)

+#####  Spearman rank correlation coefficient
+- Calculate Pearson correlation on the ranks of values (Does the highest value of X correspond the the highest value of Y?
+Does the 2nd highest value...)
+- Shows monotonous relationships
+- Good for ordinal relationships (ordinal data: categorical, with ordering)

+Calculate Pearson on the ranks(?)

 ### Lecture 04 - multivariate regression